CybercentreCanada/assemblyline4_docs/docs/odm/models/alert.md

 [comment]: # (AUTOGENERATED MARKDOWN CONTENT.
 UPDATES TO ODM DOCUMENTATION SHOULD BE DONE THROUGH ASSEMBLYLINE-BASE REPO!)
 ## Heuristic
-Summarizes the heuristic rules triggered during the analysis.
-These rules are part of the detection logic used by Assemblyline to identify suspicious or malicious behavior in the analyzed file.
+Summarizes the heuristics that were triggered during the analysis.
+These heuristics are part of the detection logic used by Assemblyline to identify suspicious or malicious behavior in the analyzed file.

 | Field | Type | Description | Required | Default |